ajishasafali/SpacexChallenge/README.md

 This project offers a a maven-J2EE based RestFul webservice.

 # Prerequisite
-To run this application on local machine, you’ll need to have maven, Java 8 and Glassfish payara 5. ( I had used Intellij as IDE)
+To run this application on local machine, you’ll need to have maven, Java 8 and Glassfish payara 5. ( I had used Intellij as IDE).
+Make sure maven and java home are pointing to the correct  folders

 # Steps to deploy locally
 - check this project out locally to a folder.